 New York City

-Situated on the historic grounds of the TK World’s Fair in New York’s most diverse borough, the Queens Museum activates its assets for the wide and diverse interests of its Latino, Asian and African neighbors.
+Situated on the historic grounds of the TK World’s Fair in New York’s most diverse borough, the Queens Museum activates its assets for the broad and varied interests of its Latino, Asian and African neighbors.

 • Logo of Sculpture Center